-You generally need to get and keep written evidence, such as receipts, when you claim a deduction.
+You are generally required to get and keep written evidence, such as receipts, when you claim a deduction.
 However, each year we set an amount you can claim for overtime meal expenses without receipts.
 We call this the 'reasonable amount'.
 If you receive an overtime meal allowance, are claiming a deduction and spent:

-- up to the reasonable amount, you don't have to get and keep receipts - more than the reasonable amount, you must get and keep receipts for your expenses.
+- up to reasonable amount, you don't have to get and keep receipts - more than the reasonable amount, you must get and keep receipts for your expenses.

-In all cases, you need to be able to show you spent the money and how you work out your claim.
+In all cases, you need to be able to show:

+- you spent the money - how you work out your claim.

-Example: deduction for overtime meal
+Example: deduction for overtime meals

-Craig works for a consulting firm.
-He calculates that he works overtime 20 times during the year, after completing his normal 8 hour shift.
-He receives an overtime meal break and overtime meal allowance of \$20 under the award each time this occurs.
+Carl is a gym instructor.
+30 times during the income year Carl works overtime after completing his normal 8-hour shift.
+He receives an overtime meal break and overtime meal allowance of \$12.50 under the award each time this occurs.

-Craig likes to buy and eat a meal costing \$15 (which is less than the reasonable amount) during his overtime shift.
-On his income statement, it shows his overtime meal allowances as a separate allowance totalling \$400.
-That is, 20 overtime shifts \times \$20 = \$400.
+Carl generally buys and eats a meal costing \$15 during overtime which is less than the reasonable amount for the relevant year.
+Carl's income statement shows the overtime meal allowances as a separate allowance totalling \$375.
+That is, 30 overtime shifts × \$12.50.

-In his tax return, Craig includes the allowance as income and claims a deduction.
+In his tax return, Carl includes the allowance as income and claims a deduction.
 He works out his deduction as:

-$$15 \times 20$ overtime shifts = \$300.
+\$15 × 30 overtime shifts = \$450.

-That is the actual amount he spent on overtime meals multiplied by the number of overtime shifts.
+That is the actual amount he spent on overtime meals which he multiplies by the number of overtime shifts.

-As the amount Craig spent on his meals is less than the reasonable amount, he doesn't have to keep receipts.
-However, if asked, Craig will have to show that he spent the \$300 on overtime meals and how he works out his claim.
+As the amount Carl spent on his meals is less than the reasonable amount, Carl doesn't have to keep receipts.
+However, if asked, Carl will have to show that he spent the \$450 on overtime meals and how he worked out his claim.